 Sensor comparison: Canon 6D Mark II vs Panasonic G9

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 6D Mark II features a full frame sensor and the Panasonic G9 a Four Thirds sensor.
 The sensor area in the G9 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 6D Mark II has a native 3:2 aspect ratio, while the one in the G9 offers a 4:3 aspect.

 With 26MP, the 6D Mark II offers a higher resolution than the G9 (20.2MP), but the 6D Mark II nevertheless has larger individual pixels (pixel pitch of 5.76μm versus 3.34μm for the G9) due to its larger sensor.
 However, the G9 is a somewhat more recent model (by 4 months) than the 6D Mark II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the G9 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.